camilla-eldridge/SNP-Ranger/README.md

 ### Additional notes:
 - This script was tested using gbk files from Prokka v1.7
-- Be sure to check the alignment too (SNP's can be from eg. the same contaminants from both samples aligning or misannotations between refeence and target genomes).
+- Be sure to check the alignment too (SNP's can be from eg. annotated regions of the same contaminant species from both samples aligning or misannotations between refeence and target genomes).